bradygaster-zz/downr/src/wwwroot/posts/brian-hitneys-enterprise-guild-mvc-presentation/index.md

 ---

 <p>Tonight I attended the local
-  <a>Enterprise Guild&apos;s ASP.NET MVC presentation</a>  by
+  <a href="http://www.developersguild.org/Default.aspx?tabid=32&amp;Event=123" title="Link to the ASP.NET MVC Presentation information page. ">Enterprise Guild&apos;s ASP.NET MVC presentation</a>  by
-  <a>Brian Hitney</a> .
+  <a href="http://www.structuretoobig.com/home/" title="Brian Hitney&apos;s Site">Brian Hitney</a> .
 I don&apos;t know if I&apos;ve ever given a review of a colleague&apos;s presentation (so this might suck) but I feel one&apos;s in order.&#xA0; Brian&apos;s doing his best in this area for Microsoft to spread this and other information and I want to take a moment
   to recognize, suggest some critique of, and applaud his efforts.</p>
 <p>Brian&apos;s an excellent speaker and a major contributor to the .NET and Microsoft community in the southeast.
 He was patient, careful, and did his best to keep things on track without pandering to or disregarding the audience when they requested more information
   be given to specific areas of interest.
 He has a way with any collection of subject matter; he adds humor to the presentation, keeps the pace moving along, and overall seems to feel really cozy in front of a crowd.
 A truly good presenter knows the value